Yuri Tarnopolsky

 In this Essay I am going to put side-by-side football and court justice, but not because both tease the public thirst for entertainment.
 Football is a descendant of the Coliseum and the law claims the same Roman ancestry .

-A layman who came from the dark (there was no jury in the Soviet Russia), I found the professional sport and system of justice some of the least engaging aspects of the American life.
-They both have roots in the all-human mythology, where the hero fights face-to-face with a villain, but the sweet American public adds reverence for both.
+A layman who came from the dark (there was no jury trial in the Soviet Russia), I found the professional sport and system of justice some of the least engaging aspects of the American life.
+They both have roots in the all-human mythology, where the hero fights face-to-face with a villain, but the sweet American public grants reverence to both.

 Both contests start with the initial state of uncertainty.
 The outcome is not known in advance, although the probability of each outcome can be approximately evaluated beforehand.
 The more certainty, the less interest in the result, the more sensational the reversal of fortune.

 NOTE: While chaos is always the same, given the degree of it, the same degree of order always corresponds to at least two (and up to a very large number) different particular orders.
-Order means a state—one of several or many—of the system.
-Chaos means that we either do not know or are not interested in its actual state, or it changes too fast and we have a superposition of many of them.
+Order means one of several or many states of the system.
+Chaos means that we either do not know or are not interested in the actual state, or it changes too fast and we have a superposition of many states.

 The court judge or the field referee could just declare the verdict before the trial or the final score before the game, but this is not how the system is designed.
 The law of the land requires the system to come to the final state on its own, following the ancient idea of justice as the opposite of tyranny and whim.
 The idea of justice, as the idea of truth in science, implies that there is a certain actual state of things that can be discovered.

-I suspect that the ultimate reason why the trial by peers came to being was a strong gut feeling, long before any mathematics, that if any single person can be unfair even with the probability 0.5 (50%), the probability that twelve such people are unfair is very small (0.5 exp12 = 0.000244).
+I suspect that the ultimate reason why the trial by peers came to being.
+It was a strong gut feeling, long before any mathematics, that if any single person can be unfair even with the probability 0.5 (50%), the probability that twelve such people are unfair is very small (0.5 exp12 = 0.000244).
 The trial by peers, therefore, reflects a significant pessimism about human nature, which the practice of justice seems to confirm.
+Yet the probability that the jury is faire is exactly 0.000244, too.
+The institution of jury believes in the inherent fairness of people.
+But there is no jury to judge the notion of fairness.
+It is what you believe is fair.

 If the purpose of the trial is to find the truth, it may not be found.
 Innocent people get sentenced to death and murderers go free.
 Nevertheless, in many cases, probably, most of them, the evidence is so convincing that the apparently impossible task of a unanimous stand of twelve independent people on a single issue can be achieved.
 The troubling problem for me is that the verdict has no outside proof of its justness.
 It is dramatically different from the scientific view that a truth is what can be confirmed independently by other scientists, similarly equipped, and cannot be refuted by any of them.

 The trial is not about the truth: it is about the verdict.
 As it often happens, rigorous logic is not always practical.
-In fact, probably, (it must be terrifying not to have an independent test) most verdicts reflect the truth.
+In fact, probably, most verdicts reflect the truth.
+It must be terrifying not to have an independent test.
 Riding the vehicle of justice could be as risky as driving, flying, and sailing, or even more.
 This is why doctors have malpractice insurance.

 Is football fair?
 There are plenty examples of disputed referee decisions or even the very facts of the game.
 The 2002 World Cup had some incidents, too.
 The football is not about the truth, either.
 It is about the final score.